hzoo/box.henryzoo.com/readme.md

 - [ ] fn abstraction (nested canvas?)
 - [ ] easy way to copy paste a layout for demo or save to disk?
 - [ ] allow dragging to change output loc
-- [ ] cloned fns + differentiate global/local scope?
+- [ ] differentiate global/local scope?

 ## metaphors